 Total time: 1 hour and 10 minutes

-An easy and healthy applesauce banana bread recipe that everyone will love.
+This is an easy and healthy apple dessert recipe that everyone will love.
 You will enjoy this low-fat bread without worrying much about your health.

 The unsweetened applesauce, brown sugar, and ground cinnamon bring out the pleasant sweetness with a citrusy note.
 Meanwhile, bananas add extra moisture to baked goods.
 Also, although this recipe needs all-purpose flour, white whole-wheat flour is a more nutritious choice.